ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 I looked at PyBites but as I'm not using a PyCom device, I did not see any added value from using their platform over Adafruits.

 ## The code

-Import core functions of your code here, and don’t forget to explain what you have done!
-Do not put too much code here, focus on the core functionalities.
-Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
-Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.

 This is basically the entire program, which runs indefinitely until the power is switched off.